Filters

 - Food and drinks: Alcohol, hot coffee, hot spices, and spicy foods are common triggers.

-- Inappropriate skin care: Products containing irritating ingredients such as alcohol, fragrances or preservatives increase sensitivity and the appearance of the skin.
+- Inappropriate skin care: Products containing irritating ingredients such as alcohol, fragrances, or preservatives increase sensitivity and the appearance of the skin.

 Skin care tips for rosacea

-- Avoid irritating ingredients: Avoid products containing alcohol, fragrances, emulsifiers, and preservatives, which further irritate the skin.
+- Avoid irritating ingredients: Avoid products containing alcohol, fragrances, emulsifiers, and preservatives, which can further irritate the skin.

 - pH value of care products: Products should have a slightly acidic, skin-analogous pH value of 5.0 to 5.5 to strengthen the skin's protective barrier.